Southwest cancellations continue as airline deals with 'meltdown' fallout – KION546

 Southwest does not have interline agreements with other carriers that would allow its agents to rebook passengers on a different airline, leaving travelers in charge of exploring other options.

-Southwest plans to fly a reduced schedule over the next few days to reposition crew and planes, airline CEO Bob Jordan said in a video released by the airline late Tuesday.

-“We’re optimistic to be back on track before next week,” he said before the pilots’ union announcement.

-Buttigieg says he spoke directly to Jordan on Tuesday about the thousands of flights that have been canceled this week.
+Buttigieg says he spoke directly to Southwest CEO Bob Jordan on Tuesday about the thousands of flights that have been canceled this week.

 “Their system really has completely melted down,” Buttigieg told Blitzer.
 “I made clear that our department will be holding them accountable for their responsibilities to customers, both to get them through this situation and to make sure that this can’t happen again.”